How to Answer the “Why Apple” Interview Question?

 Generally, Apple starts hiring at the level of ICT2, which holds several positions for those with 0-2 years of experience.
 As an employee at this company, your growth track will end at ICT6.

-Apple accepts only the best engineers in the field, and therefore, their hiring process differs significantly from other big tech firms.
+Apple accepts only the best engineers in the field, and therefore, its hiring process differs significantly from other big tech firms.

 Here are some insights on its interview process: